adrianababakanian/gatsby-personal-site/src/pages/design/dinestination/index.md

 * &rarr; Select a restaurant to navigate to from the heatmap based on restaurant details.

 ## Competitive Analysis
 We performed in-depth analysis of both direct and indirect competitors to inform our understanding of the target user’s needs, gain familiarity with the existing market, and determine both strengths and points of improvement for existing solutions.
-The detailed results of our analysis can be found [here](https://paper.dropbox.com/doc/Contextual-Inquiry-Task-Analysis-Competitive-Analysis--ALuXAoZ6pRhPtNdlQ5wv3jLgAg-pgCTA8208BeAzDLTtF6G9)!
+Take a look at the <a href="https://paper.dropbox.com/doc/Contextual-Inquiry-Task-Analysis-Competitive-Analysis--ALuXAoZ6pRhPtNdlQ5wv3jLgAg-pgCTA8208BeAzDLTtF6G9/" target="_blank" class="cycle">detailed results of our analysis</a>!
 We made an effort to include competitors that are not just Android applications — doing so allowed us to think outside of the box of mobile app development.
 Competitors included Google Maps, Google Popular Times, Yelp, Nowait, Waitly, OpenTable, Soylent, Postmates, drive-through fast food, and Uber.

 The aforementioned competitors have “solved” the problems of eating in a hurry, getting to a destination, and finding nearby restaurants individually, but none of them compile this information effectively.
 Most of our interviewees currently use a combination of several applications to achieve this task (e.g. Google Maps, Nowait, and Yelp), and even then, they aren’t getting the added features of incorporating a destination arrival time into the equation, or coordinating take-out.